xapian/xapian-developer-guide/mentors/index.rst

 possible, we expect mentors to find time every week to engage with Xapian and our Summer of Code students.
 Here are some ways to do that.

-Answer questions on the mailing list and IRC
+Answer questions on the mailing list and chat

   It's demotivating to ask a question and get no reply.
 Sometimes even just a response that says you don't know can help reassure a new